peelmicro/node-with-vuejs-fullstack-web-development/README.md

-# Node With Vuejs Fullstack Web Development Udemy course
+# Node With Vuejs-Nuxt Fullstack Web Development Udemy course

-> source code for the Vuejs-Next adaption from the Node With React Fullstack Web Development Udemy course
+> source code for the Vuejs-Nuxt adaption from the Node With React Fullstack Web Development Udemy course

 ## Build Setup